Why US gas prices are at a record, and why they'll stay high for a long time – KION546

 Russia’s invasion of Ukraine is a major reason that US drivers are paying record prices for gasoline.
 But it’s not the only cause of the spike.

-Numerous factors are pushing prices up, with regular gasoline hitting a record $4.67 a gallon Wednesday according to AAA’s survey.
+Numerous factors are pushing prices up, with regular gasoline hitting a record $4.87 a gallon Monday according to AAA’s survey — up 25 cents a gallon in just the last week.

 Here’s what’s behind the record price surge: